RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 Bishop Desmond Tutu (1931-2021) was an Anglican minister from South Africa, who fought all his life for the rights of black people, regularly preaching against the system.
 He also campaigned for human rights in his country, seeking equality for all.

 Trevor Huddleston (1913–1998) became the leader of the British Movement Against Apartheid, living for many years in South Africa.
 He based his fight for equal rights for black people on the conviction that it is impossible to be a Christian if you do nothing about injustice.
-He encouraged the boycotting of sporting events against South Africa and the purchase of South African goods e.g. apples and wine.
+He encouraged the boycotting of sporting events in and against South Africa, plus the purchase of South African goods e.g. apples and wine.
 He befriended other Christian workers against apartheid, working closely with them.

 What did Christians do?